laurelobrien/isma208/Lecture_Notes/Class1_LectureNotes.md

 ##homework
 1. download and install processing on your own computer (use version 2.2.1)
-2. do assignment 1
+2. do assignment 1 on moodle
-	on moodle under week 2
 due tuesday, 22 september 2015, 9am